CyberMiles/blog/content/post/20190902-cybermiles-staking-en.md

 -----------------------------------------------------------------------------------------------------------------------------------

+## How to stake CMTs with TISS

-*Each CMT Wallet can stake at least 1,000 CMTs and can stake up to 100,000 CMTs.
+Each CMT Wallet can stake at least 1,000 CMTs and can stake up to 100,000 CMTs.
 You can choose to create multiple wallet addresses for voting.

-1 On he CyberMiles App homepage, click on "Stake" to enter the staking page.
+1 On the CyberMiles App homepage, click on "Stake" to enter the staking page.

 On the staking page, you can see the total staked CMT amount, the first 24 hours of block award, the staking log and other information.